Victor Bianchini: Notable cases

-Legal profession awards
+Legal profession awards and honors

 Bianchini was inducted by the San Diego High School (SDHS) Alumni Association to its "Wall of Honor in 2005.
 He was honored with two awards by the San Diego Trial Lawyers (Consumer Attorneys of San Diego) in 1991, including "Trial Judge of the Year", and the "President's Award for as "Soldier, Statesman, Jurist,".
 He also received the Foothills Bar Association Legal Professional of the Year award in 2001, received Family Law Judge of the Year Honors from the El Cajon Superior Court.
-He was named the Poway School District "Volunteer of the Year" in 2007 for service as the debate and moot court coach for Mr. Carmel High School.
+He was named the Poway School District "Volunteer of the Year" in 2007 for service as the debate and moot court coach for Mt.
+Carmel High School.
 He was recognized by the 9th Circuit Pro Se Committee for "Excellence In Pro Se Case Management Strategies" in 2016 for his prisoner civil rights settlement work.
 He has been named a “Legend of the Bar” by the San Diego County Bar Association's “oral history project", was recognized as a Distinguished Alumni of San Diego State University in 2018 and was awarded the prestigious Bernard E. Witkin Award, by the San Diego County Law Library in 2019 for “Excellence in Adjudication of the Law.